milend/hmap/README.md

 ## Xcode

 The easiest way to build `hmap` is to use the provided Xcode project.
+Before doing so, you must download all dependencies by running:

+    swift package update

 ## Swift Package Manager